 This segment detects when these links have been used and will hide all the visits to your shop from that same browser, even when you don’t use those links!

-(Make sure you’re signed in to Google Analytics first, then select your master or test view to install.
+(Make sure you’re signed in to Google Analytics first, then select your “All Web Site Data” View to install.
 You can apply the segment to other views later.)

 Here’s what it looks like in your reports: